-Informatics Bachelor Degree
+Informatics Engineering Bachelor Degree

-Informatics Bachelor Degree
+Informatics Engineering Bachelor Degree

 In the Bachelor Degree, students must complete 144 Semester Credit Units (SKS) which can be taken in 8 semesters (4 years).
 However, students may be able to graduate more quickly by following the courses beyond the standard load that is in accordance with the capacity of each student in each semester.